Weight Bearing Test to determine Triangular Fibrocartilage TFCC tears

 This is not the case for tendonitis, fractures, UT tears and much more.
 The Weight-bearing test is reliable, affordable and specific. - Wendy

-Weight Bearing Test is the Best way to know to test if you have a TFCC tear.
+The Weight Bearing Test is the best way to know to test if you have a Triangular Fibrocartilage Complex (TFCC) tear.